Beetlejuice (franchise): Future

-In a August 2024 interview with Variety, Tim Burton, when asked about the possibility of a potential third film, stated, "Let's do the math ... it took 35 years to do this, so I'll be over 100.
+In an August 2024 interview with Variety, Tim Burton, when asked about the possibility of a potential third film, stated, "Let's do the math ... it took 35 years to do this, so I'll be over 100.
 But I guess it's possible with the advent of science these days, but I don't think so".
 On April 11, 2025, the third film was officially confirmed to be in the works.
 However, in July 2025, Burton cast doubt on a third film in an interview with The Hollywood Reporter, stating that no one contacted him about it.
 In the same interview, Jenna Ortega stated that she would be open to reprising her role as Astrid if Burton was involved in directing.

 Television

 Beetlejuice (1989–1991)

 Due to the film's financial success, a Beetlejuice Saturday-morning animated television series was created for ABC and marketed to children and tweens.
 The series ran for four seasons (the final season airing on Fox), from September 9, 1989, to December 6, 1991.
 Burton served as the show's developer and executive producer.
 As opposed to every other franchise entry, here the character's name is both spelled and pronounced as "Beetlejuice".

 Because of the demographic shift away from the adult-oriented film, the series re-imagines Lydia as a tween instead of a teenager and Beetlejuice as a friendly prankster whom she summons through her bedroom mirror.
 Rather than inhabit the afterlife, this iteration of Beetlejuice lives in the "Neitherworld", a fantasy land inhabited by monsters akin to Burton's Halloween Town.
 Although he refers to himself as "the Ghost with the Most", this Beetlejuice is never depicted as having been a living human, but is rather a creature born in the Neitherworld and whose parents – a similar pair of beings – feature in a few episodes.
 Beetlejuice additionally has a younger, more popular and polite brother named Donny who admires his elder sibling while eschewing all of his negative traits.

 The series heavily relies on pun-based humor and visual gags based on Beetlejuice's ability to transform himself into a variety of monsters, people, and objects.
 Lydia and Beetlejuice's close-knit friendship is a recurring theme of the series, and the pair frequently find themselves in situations where they must rescue each other from danger.
 A recurring plot of the series is Lydia summoning Beetlejuice to the real world to help her with some difficulty, especially her ongoing school rivalry with queen bee Claire Brewster.
 Although he always has Lydia's best interests at heart, Beetlejuice's own selfish and chaotic nature often results in some disaster before he sets things right.